webprofusion/certify-docs/docs/certificate-process.md

 ### 6. Automatic Renewal

 By default, [automatic renewal](renewals.md) will take place 30 days after your most recent successful request (per managed certificate).
 The frequency of renewals (in Days) is set under Settings.
+The *Certify* background service performs renewal maintenance tasks every 60 minutes and also performs daily tasks such as certificate store maintenance.

+By default, if a certificate fails to renew (because of a configuration change or a problem with the certificate authority etc) then the renewal will be attempted again later.
+If the certificate renewal continues to fail then a status report will be sent to the Certify The Web API and you will then receive an email notification alerting you to the failure.
+The app uses the email address specified under Settings > Certificate Authorities > Accounts for this.